 The funds are open to all students (subject to eligibility conditions) and allocation depends on your own, or your household's, income.
-If in doubt, contact the student finance team for advice.
+If in doubt, contact the Student Services team for advice.

-We can also advise about advanced learner loans (for some students on specified courses at level 3 or above) and about trusts and charities which may be able to help students in financial hardship.
-We welcome the support of The Harpur Trust, the Connolly Foundation.
+We can also advise about advanced learner loans (for some students on specified courses at level 3 or above).